With some 200,000 inhabitants, Odense is the third largest city in Denmark. It's name comes from Odin, chief of the ancient Viking gods.

 Located about 7km from the university and 4km from the city centre.
 You will typically be living in 4 bedroom apartments with other international students.
 You will share a kitchen and bathroom.
 Rent is between 1500 and 3000DKK per month

 Opened in 2015, the Campus House is a 14 story building located a 5 minute walk from the university.
 You will have your own room and share a floor with up to 24 Danish and international students.
 Rent is between 3019 and 3819DKK per month.
 The use of a bike is included in the rent.

 - Linen package:

 Payment, notice and inspection

 When do you start paying for your accommodation?

 You pay rent from the day your accommodation is available.
 It may be as early as August 1st/January1st but can also be as late as September 1st/February 1st.
 If your room is available from August 1st, you pay rent from August 1st even if you do not arrive until e.g. August 25th or some other day after August 1st.

 If your accommodation is not available until September 1st/February 1st, you will have the possibility of signing up for temporary accommodation.
 You receive information about this together with the information on your accommodation.
-You do not have to pay the deposit or the first month’s rent until you have arrived in Odense.

 You are asked to pay:

 By way of a payment slip (girokort) enclosed with your tenancy agreement.
 You can pay the payment slip at the post office or go to the bank to pay it.